 It has a light green color and I love to use it drizzled over fish, mixed into a salsa or guacamole, or whisked into a hearty squash soup.

-Grapeseed oil is a mild flavored oil that works well in salad dressings and baked goods.
-Because it has a medium-high smoke point, is great for sautéing or pan-frying.
+Grapeseed oil is a mild-flavored oil that works well in salad dressings and baked goods.
+Because it has a medium-high smoke point, it is great for sautéing or pan-frying.
 Grapeseed oil is also one of the best oils for air-frying.

 For a quick dressing, mix it with lemon juice, salt and pepper, and a little honey.

 Grapeseed oil is also an excellent choice to drizzle over roasted vegetables.
 Its mild flavor really lets the vegetables shine!

 Extra Virgin Olive Oil

 Yes, the title of this is Beyond Olive Oil but as one of the healthiest cooking oils I just have to devote a section about it so bear with me here!